boaks/zephyr-coaps-client/docu/POWERCONSUMPTION.md

 Using LTE-M or NB-IoT for a power constraint device mostly comes with the requirement to enable power saving functions.
 This tests uses PSM (Power Sleeping Mode) and RAI (Release Assistance Indication), if available. eDRX was not considered.

-As of summer 2022, in my setup only PSM works for both LTE-M and NB-IoT, RAI for NB-IoT.
+As of summer 2022, in my setup only PSM works for both LTE-M and NB-IoT, RAI only for NB-IoT.

-With that, the usage to send data is split into two phases:
+With that, the usage to send data is split into three phases:
-- network reregistration after PSM on wakeup
+- moving to connected mode
 - exchanging messages
+- moving to idle mode

 There are also other phases, which are not considered here:
 - initial network registration (easiyl upto 3 minutes)